oasislabs/game-box/README.md

 ## Installation
 This Truffle Box is designed to run from within your Contract Kit container.
 If you haven't already, pull the `oasislabs/contract-kit` image from Docker Hub.

-1. Launch your Contract Kit container: `docker run --net=host -it oasislabs/contract-kit:latest /bin/bash`
+1. Launch your Contract Kit container:
+   * `docker run -v "$PWD":/project --net=host -it oasislabs/contract-kit:latest /bin/bash`
    * (If you'd prefer not to use `--net=host`, you can use the `-p` option to forward whichever ports you like).

 The remaining steps are meant to be run in a shell inside your new `oasislabs/contract-kit` container.